Teen Depression

 Can teen depression be treated?

-What types of therapy are used to treat teen depression?
+What types of therapy are effective for teen depression?

-Cognitive-behavioral therapy (CBT) and interpersonal therapy (IPT) are commonly used.
+Cognitive-behavioral therapy (CBT) and interpersonal therapy (IPT) have been shown to be effective in treating teen depression.

 Are there any lifestyle changes that can help manage teen depression?

-Regular exercise, healthy eating, and sufficient sleep can help alleviate symptoms.
+Regular exercise, healthy eating, and sufficient sleep may help alleviate symptoms of depression.

-How can parents or caregivers support a teenager with depression?
+How can parents or caregivers identify teen depression?

 If you have any feedback, please get in touch.